Tom Steyer, Anti-Trump Billionaire Who Ran Pro-Impeachment Ad Campaign, May Be Running For President In 2020

 — The Hill (@thehill) November 20, 2018

-Those Five Rights are as follows:
+Those “five rights” are as follows.

 The Right To An Equal Vote: Steyer wants to eliminate barriers to voting, though he doesn’t name specifics.

-The Right To Clean Air And Water: the core of Steyer’s environmental policy, which skews in favor of tighter regulation.
+The Right To Clean Air And Water: The core of Steyer’s environmental policy, which skews in favor of tighter regulation.

 The Right To Learn: Steyer’s platform includes access to free education, from Pre-K through college, according to Politico.

-The Right To A Living Wage: Again, Steyer doesn’t give specifics, but other Democrats, most notably Bernie Sanders, have suggested a federal minimum wage of $15 per hour.
+The Right To A Living Wage: Again, Steyer doesn’t give specifics, but other Democrats — most notably Bernie Sanders — have suggested a federal minimum wage of $15 per hour.

 The Right To Health: Steyer proposes universal healthcare (almost certainly via a single-payer system).